danpalmer/danpalmer.me/posts/2022-09-13-raycast-extension-dev.md

 ---

 This post isn't intended to be a review of Raycast, others have done that much better than I can.
 Instead it's intended to be a brief look into what the developer experience is like, and where I think it could go in the future.
 Raycast as a platform is _exciting_, and developing an extension for it was fun, straightforward, and I felt like I was doing good engineering rather than hacking something together.
 I suspect I'm not alone in this last point, because the scope of some Raycast extensions is significant – where Alfred plugins are often relatively surface level (variations on custom searches), Raycast extensions often have many features including complex integrations with third-party services.

+[^1]: I expect there would always be curation for safety purposes on their official store, but this option would likely necessitate the ability to install extensions from anywhere, perhaps with just a GitHub repo link, or zip file.